benrobinson1976/WorkInProgress/README.md

-# Monoids
+# ADTs

-Quick test for monoids as an abstract data type
+Preliminary generative tests for monoid and group as algebraic data types